Pre and Post Disaster Reporting Bulletin and Template Frequently Asked Questions

 The OID listened to the feedback we received from carriers and industry trade associations that stated their information systems do not facilitate querying data on a county basis.
 As such, all county reporting options have been removed fromthe template and all reporting will be made on a zip code basis only.

-In an effort to reduce the number of future data calls, the department is requesting the Pre-disaster data be submitted on a line of business basis rather than the aggregation of lines from previous years.
+In an effort to reduce the number of future data calls, the department is requesting the Pre-disaster data be submitted in aggregate and on a line of business basis.
 As such, we have separated Commercial lines from Personal lines.
 The hope is that this will help eliminate the need for some of the additional data calls requesting line specific data.

-No. The “REGULATOR ONLY” worksheet / tab will automatically aggregate the data from the other worksheets for the Department’s use.
+No. The “REGULATOR ONLY” worksheet / tab is for us to review the document for potential errors in reporting.
 Since it is labeled “regulator only,” the worksheet has been protected and locked for editing.

 No. It is important that all companies utilize the most current template each year without changing the format so that we can accurately process and aggregate the data.
 Please do not add, delete, or rename any worksheets (tabs) and do not add or delete any rows or columns within the template.
 Please only fill in the data requested.
 Do not include unsolicited data in blank cells.
 When copying data from internal documents, be mindful to not paste any formulas or data links into the reporting templates provided by the OID.